sebastienlindqvist/ClusterHat_Server/Useful Notes/Notes.md

 ssh-keygen -t rsa -b 4096
 cat ~/.ssh/id_rsa.pub
 ```
-.pub means your public key
+After you have generated a ssh-key and displayed it, copy it because you will need this in the following steps.
+The ```.pub``` means your public key.
 Set up a config file for SSH names ```~/.ssh/config``` with the following content:
 ```
 Host p1